rajeski/meetup/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-Note: For integration purposes, MeetUp's API is free for one month (but requires a subscription thereafter).
+Note: For application integration purposes, MeetUp's API is free for one month (but requires a subscription thereafter).